-Capitalised expenditure
+(1) Capitalised expenditure

-Australis TMS Inc, a wholly owned subsidiary, entered into a Purchase and Sale Agreement (PSA) on 1 December 2015 with Paloma Partners IV, LLC (Paloma), a US private equity funded oil and gas company to acquire up to a 50% working interest in approximately 34,200 contiguous net acres in the Tuscaloosa Marine Shale (TMS) in Mississippi and Louisiana.
+Australis TMS Inc, a wholly owned subsidiary, entered into a Purchase and Sale Agreement (PSA) on 1 December 2015 with Paloma Partners IV, LLC (Paloma), a US private equity funded oil and gas company, to purchase a 50% working interest in approximately 33,000 mostly contiguous net acres under leases in the TMS.
+The TMS leases are located mostly in Louisiana with approximately 2% in Mississippi.